DuCalixte/sc_conference_central/README.md

 1. Open the Google app engine launcher, choose File > Add Existing Application, and then browse the files, add this application.
 After this, run this application after deploying it.
 1. You can also visit the [google api explorer][7] to test all the endpoints.
 1. Deploy your application.

+## Design Choices:

+My core *Design Choices*: ***Conference Central*** is responsible for maintaining **Conferences**, **Profile**, **Sessions** and **Speakers**. **Sessions** belong to **Conferences** while **Speakers** are parallel entity that can  be assigned to any **Sessions** across **Conferences**.
+In addition a registed user to a conference can *add or deleted* **Sessions** to his or her wishlist.

+### Task 1:

+In **Task 1**, the objectives were to implement a **Session** entity along with various endpoints methods.

+A **Session** can have speakers, a starting time, a date of occurrence, and a duration alongn with highlights.
+I have chosen to implement a **Session** that belongs to a **Conference**, and can only be altered by its creator.

+A registered user with profile can create a new **Session** and must assign each **Session** to a parent **Conference**.
+The creation of a **Session** also requires the inclusion of a *Speaker* (speaker name), which is also an entity.
+However, if the *speaker name* as inserted does not exist, a new **Speaker** object will be added along with the current **Session** key, otherwise the **Speaker** entity is updated with the **Session** key appended to the list of *session keys*.

+A **Speaker** is an entity with a fullname, and Session keys.
+The keys are not mandatory to create a speaker, and a speaker may exist outside of any conference parameters.
+This design decision will allow the **Speaker** entity to be part of any **Session**.
+Potential some restrictions should be provided to prevent a speaker to be part of multiple sessions at the same time.

+> See ***[Implementations for Task 1]***(task1addsessionstoaconference) for further details on the implemenations.

+### Task 2:

+Each ***Session*** object comes with a unique *key* property.
+This property serves many additional roles.
+One of the roles is to allow a registered user to add sessions to his or her wishlist.

+I have decided to implement the following key methods endpoints.

+* **addSessionToWishlist(SessionKey)** - ***As required***, to allow the selection of a session to user whishlist
+* **getSessionsInWishlist()** - ***As required***, to show the list of sessions in the whishlist.
+* **getAllSessionsInWishlist()** - this method retrieves all sessions across all conferences from a user wishlist
+* **deleteSessionFromWishlist()** - this method was deemed necessary as it makes sense.
+A user should be able to modify the list.

+>Note: The sessions are listed as part of SessionForm class, which allows the presentation of all information pertainining to the session.

+### Task 3:

+This task had three core objectives.

+First, I have made some few modifications to index.yaml, see ***[Implementations for Task 3]***(task3_worksonindexesandqueries) for more details.
+All my indeces were verified with the Admin Console.

+Second, I have thought of quite a few interesting queries.
+Below are the list of new queries implemented.
+I have further described two of them in ***[Implementations for Task 3]***(task3_worksonindexesandqueries).
+     -  getAllSessionsInWishlist
+     -  getAllSpeakers
+     -  getConferenceSessions
+     -  getConferenceSessionsByDate
+     -  getConferenceSessionsByLocation
+     -  getConferenceSessionsByLocationType
+     -  getConferenceSessionsByLocationTypeDate
+     -  getConferenceSessionsBySpeakerRole
+     -  getConferenceSessionsByType
+     -  getFeaturedSpeaker
+     -  getSessionsBySpeaker
+     -  getSessionsInWishlist
+     -  querySpeakers
+     -  getAllSessionsForNonWorksopsBefore7PM

+Lastly, I have solved the following query problem: *Provided multiple sessions of different types and start time, I should be able to retrieve non-worksop sessions that start prior to 7 PM*.

+At first, I thought this query was straightfoward, but soon there diffulties stemming mostly from design.
+- Date and Time objects are created with default value of None
+- Restrictions on multiple queries with inequality filter

+Given these restrictions, and perhaps more.
+I was able devise a solution that only queries for startTime values being not `None`, then I would restrict the results by excluding all *Session Types* for ***Workshop***.

+As described earlier **startTime** is a property of kind ***TimeProperty*** and **typeOfSession** in enumeration string value stemming from the class SessionType.

+### Task 4:

+My solutions for this task was to introduce a *Memcache* and then register the associated task for storing the latest speaker that has been added and already having more than one sessions.
+The result for ***getFeaturedSpeaker()*** is transfered to **SpeakerForm()** class for display.See ***[Implementations for Task 4]***(task4_addatask).

 ## Implemented Tasks